biadelmiro/UDACITY_intro_to_javascript_course/README.md

 To access Safari's Web Development Tools, enable the Develop menu in Safari’s Advanced preferences.
 Once enabled, you can right-click on any page element and select Inspect Element to open Web Development Tools or use the shortcut Command + Option + i.

 #### Opera
+Fast, lean and powerful, Opera comes pre-packed with a fully-featured suite of developer tools.
 ### Console

 ### JavaScript Demo